• Skip to primary navigation

 Gigi here.
 I tested positive for covid and created this smoothie to get over it quickly.

 First of all, when I drank this smoothie, it made my stomach a little queasy at first.
 It tastes like grass.
 I also got sleepy.
 Very sleepy!
 The sleepiness was likely because I had difficulty sleeping the previous night due to the intense headache and sore throat.
-But the sleepiness was also because the compound in broccoli sprouts increases melatonin.
+However, sleepiness was also caused by the compound in broccoli sprouts increasing melatonin.
 I took a much-needed and healing 3-hour nap.

 Later that evening, I started feeling better.
 I continued to drink this smoothie over the next 5 days.
 Between this smoothie and the daily use of a neti pot, and the occasional round of ibuprofen and acetaminophen, I was feeling back to normal by day 8.

-Of course, there are no guarantees that you'll get the same results as me—Covid hits different people in different ways.
+Of course, there are no guarantees that you'll get the same results as me—Covid hits different people differently.
 It's good practice to have home tests on hand and to let your healthcare provider know about symptoms as soon as possible.
 I'm sharing what I did in case it might be helpful.

 side view close up of immunity boosting smoothie in a blender cup with lemon wedge and metal straw sticking out